Practical and scalable simulations of non-Markovian stochastic processes and temporal networks with individual node properties: The Rejection Gillespie algorithm for non-Markovian Reactions

 \subsection{(ii) The time increment $\Delta t$ follows an exponential PDF}

-We denote by $k$ the number of trials until the reaction is accepted (thus $k-1$ rejections until success), with time being advanced by increment of $\Delta t = - \ln{(u)} / a_{0,\text{max}}$ after each attempt.
-It follows that for $k$ attempts,
+We denote by $k$ the number of trials until the reaction is accepted (thus, there are $k-1$ rejections until success), with time being advanced by an increment of $\Delta t = - \ln{(u)} / a_{0,\text{max}}$ after each attempt.
+It follows that after $k$ attempts, the time increment is:

-which corresponds to an Erlang distribution with parameters $k$ and $a_{0, \text{max}}$ (represents the time elapsed until the $k$th event of a Poisson process with rate $a_{0, \text{max}}$).
+which corresponds to an Erlang distribution with parameters $k$ and $a_{0, \text{max}}$.
+This distribution represents the time elapsed until the $k$th event of a Poisson process with rate $a_{0, \text{max}}$.
 In addition, $k$ is geometrically distributed with probability $p_\text{accept}(R)$, i.e.

 As the PDF for $\Delta t$ can be expressed as the derivative of its CDF, we can write

 Hence, in Rejection Gillespie, $\Delta t$ follows the same exponential distribution as in the SG.